Understanding Leg Amputation: Surgery After Injury

 Why amputation is needed

-The doctor has determined that your body can’t heal the severe injury to your leg.
+The healthcare provider has determined that your body can’t heal the severe injury to your leg.
 The injury may include damage to bones, nerves, and blood vessels.
-The most common causes of severe injuries are:
+Some common causes of severe injuries are:

 Car or motorcycle accidents